Research study into debt and suicide for Public Health England

 Aim

-The over-arching aim of the project was to improve the regional evidence base informing the work of all North East Local Authorities, and four distinct research objectives were identified:
+The project’s over-arching aim was to improve the regional evidence base informing the work of all North East Local Authorities.
+Four distinct research objectives were identified:

 1. to develop a better understanding of the relationship between debt and suicide